The Home of Harrison

 grow.
 I hope to continue adding to it in the next months and years.

-You can now follow me at Twitter, or just read
+You can now follow

-I hear it, about the happenings at the Harrison County Historical Society, and
+same name (see below) to learn about new additions to this site, news about the happenings at the Harrison County Historical Society, and

 everything else I can think of which may be relative (pun intended) to your